-For more information about staff specialisms and research themes please see the School's website.
+For more information about staff specialisms and research themes please see the School of Geography, Politics and Sociology's website.

 The process of researching and writing a doctoral thesis involves investigating a specific aspect of social life or social theory in considerable depth.
 We supervise doctoral students across the range of interests indicated in the above research areas.

 We participate fully in an inter-faculty training programme for research students.
 This covers the exploration of epistemological issues, quantitative and qualitative research methods, the organisation of PhD research, and library, information and writing skills.

 An upper-second-class Honours degree and a master’s degree, or international equivalent, in a related discipline.

 Applicants whose first language is not English are normally required to hold IELTS 6.5, TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.

 The UK Border Agency (UKBA) has rules for international students regarding minimum English language requirements.

 The School will provide each full-time and part-time PhD student with a laptop computer for School and home use.